Chapter 1: The pain in Kei's Heart.

 "Two of my students."
 He replied.

-"Well you see, she is a fourth year and he is only in his second.
+"Well you see, she is a third year and he is only in his first.
 The social stigma of their classmates forces them to try to hide their relationship.
 Plus, I don't think their parents are doing much to help either."

 "So, I see," Dr. Edajima said as he tugged at his beard, "It's kind of hard for them to be together then.
 They must have a pretty hard time of it trying to hide their feelings for one another when they go out in public."